 Gone are the days when a ping pong table or standing desk was all it took to impress employees.
 The new generation of talent wants to be blown away by a workspace.
 How can your company meet these high expectations?
 Worry not, we spoke with 6 companies on how they built their unique work environments.
 Consider their tips as you dream up your next redesign.

 This pet health insurance company has a team of 500 employees, 250 dogs, and a few brave cats.
+Talk about the ultimate office pet policy!
 Beyond a pet-filled workspace, the company provides trained staff to evaluate each pet, ensure that pet personalities mix well together, respond to any pet health issues, and walk the dogs throughout the day.

 The office is complete with two pet playrooms that allow dogs to exercise and socialize during the day.
 Each employee can enroll one dog or cat in Trupanion coverage at no cost as part of their benefit package.
 Pet owners also receive pet bereavement leave of one day paid time off in the event of the death of their pet.
 The office has an 'In Memoriam' wall that features beloved pets who have passed away.